arpitbbhayani/articles/blogs/fsm.md

 Using a Fibonacci generator is memory-efficient as now we need not compute a lot of Fibonacci numbers and hold them in memory, in a list, rather the requesting process could ask for as many values as it needs and the generator would keep on yielding values one by one.

 ## Coroutines
-Coroutines are resumable functions, just like generators, but instead, they consume values on the fly.
+Coroutines, just like generators, are resumable functions but instead of generating values, they consume values on the fly.
 The working of it is very similar to the generator and again the `yield` statement is where the magic happens.
-When a coroutine is paused at the `yield` statement, we could send the value it using `send` function and the value could be used using assignment operator on `yield` as shown below
+When a coroutine is paused at the `yield` statement, we could send the value it using `send` function and the value could be used using assignment operator `=` on `yield` as shown below

 ```py
 def grep(substr):